JuliaQUBO/QUBOTools.jl/docs/src/manual/6-solutions.md

 #### Total Time

-This measurement accounts for the complete sampling period, incluing: data manipulation, connection with the solver, problem embedding, solution post-processing and other related tasks.
+This measurement accounts for the complete sampling period, including: data manipulation, connection with the solver, problem embedding, solution post-processing, and other related tasks.
 The `"total"` entry in the `"time"` dictionary is reserved for it.

 #### Effective Time